 I briefly highlighted the difficulties with sleep in the 8th Sense blog.
 Some people are under-responsive to interoception, thus may not feel tired.
-I also feel that there is a relationship between autism and disruptive sleep.
+I also believe that there is a relationship between autism and disruptive sleep.

 My son has always had issues with sleep ever since he was a baby.
 As a baby, I would have to stand up to rock him back to sleep.
 If I sat down to rock him, he would scream.
 I also used a baby bouncer but as soon as I stopped bouncing the chair, most times he would wake up.

 When he was eight months old, I had to go back to work.
-He struggled going to sleep and would wake up throughout the night.
+He struggled to go to sleep and would wake up throughout the night.
 When he finally fell asleep, the moment my head hit the pillow my alarm would go off and I would have to get up to go to work.
 I remember one time being so tired that I tried to make myself a cup of coffee, I placed the coffee pot and cup in the fridge.
 Another time, I had to drive around with my son in my car on a Friday night trying to get him to fall asleep.
 However, as soon as the car had stopped, he would wake up and cry.

 As a young child, he would wake up and switch all of the lights on around the house.
 He has always had a disturbed sleep pattern and would wake up instantly full of energy on little sleep.
-Even his paediatrician said that there are some children that naturally sleep less and that my child was one of them.
-At that point I was laughing and crying at the same time.
+Even his paediatrician said that some children naturally sleep less and that my child was one of them.
+At that point, I was laughing and crying at the same time.
 His paediatrician also discussed with me maybe using Melatonin.
 At the time I thought that I would have been selfish giving him Melatonin as I had poor quality sleep and would have been doing it because I desperately needed sleep.
-I did not see it as actually improving his quality of sleep and it would be in the best interest for his health.
+I did not see it as actually improving his quality of sleep, and it would be in the best interest for his health.
 In hindsight, I should have tried him out on it.

 I struggled with getting my son to sleep in his own room and own bed.
 When he did sleep in his own room, he would wake up and not see me there and would panic and run into my room.
-A social worker at the time suggested that this could be a combination of anxiety and also because his dad no longer lived in same house as us, a child may think that because their dad has moved out, he would wake up to me also not being there.
+A social worker at the time suggested that this could be a combination of anxiety and also because his dad no longer lived in the same house as us, a child may think that because their dad has moved out, he would wake up to me also not being there.
 It definitely has to be noted that anxiety has a huge impact on the quality of sleep.
 This is from both mine and my son’s experiences.

 I know personally for my son he associates night time with it being dark outside so if it is light, he will refuse to go to bed.

 My son has debated with me about why he has to go to bed before I do.
-In his mind we should have to go to bed at the same time.
+In his mind, we should have to go to bed at the same time.
 I had to use a social story to explain to him why.

 Now he has no issue going off to sleep, however, wakes up a couple of times throughout the night.
 But it is not as bad as it used to be.

-Having a visual bedtime routine, (an example shown on my Visual Support Page under The 8th Sense: Interoception) helps to maintain a structure which is predictable and easy to learn.
+Having a visual bedtime routine, (an example is shown on my Visual Support Page under The 8th Sense: Interoception) helps to maintain a structure which is predictable and easy to learn.
 Also, it is not a good idea to play the iPad close to bedtime as it gives off a bright light which suppresses melatonin.